How to Write a Great Startup Executive Summary

 Share This Post

 There are two main purposes for writing an executive summary.
-One purpose is to uses it for fundraising as investors will want one.
+One purpose is to use it for fundraising as investors will want one.
 The other purpose is to create an executive summary as a guideline or an abbreviated business plan for your startup to help you build a solid foundation for your business.
 You’ll get more information on it in the next section.

 You can know nothing about starting a startup and by the end of this post, you’ll have learned about the main topics you need to concentrate on in order to create a successful startup.
 However, I’d definitely suggest you also read through this guide on How to Start a Startup to help you validate and build your startup step by step.